ConjurTech/slate/source/includes/rest/_orders.html.md

-want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. offer_amount               | Total [amount](#amounts) of the token that the order maker is offering. want_amount                | Total [amount](#amounts) of the token that the order maker wants. use_native_token           | Whether SWTH tokens was used by the order maker to pay taker fees. order_status               | Status of the order in the context of the exchange.
+want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. offer_amount               | Total [amount](#amounts) of the token that the order maker is offering. want_amount                | Total [amount](#amounts) of the token that the order maker wants. use_native_token           | Whether GAS / ETH tokens was used by the order maker to pay taker fees. order_status               | Status of the order in the context of the exchange.
 Possible values are `open` (on orderbook waiting to be filled),`cancelled` (cancelled open order), `completed` (maker order that is entirely filled or broadcasted filler order) txn                        | Serialized blockchain transaction that will execute this order. <strong>Used for EOS only.</strong>
 fills                      | Refer to the [fills](#the-fill-object) section for more details.